tinymce/tinymce-docs/advanced/creating-custom-dialogs.md

 ## Dialogs as HTML pages

 In TinyMCE 3.x all dialogs were HTML pages that got loaded into an iframe or window.
-This was changed in TinyMCE 4 to make it easier to make plugins and fully support CDNs.
+This was changed in TinyMCE 4 to make it easier to create plugins and fully support CDNs.
 But you can still load HTML based pages into TinyMCE dialogs by using the WindowManager.

 ```js
 // Opens a HTML page inside a TinyMCE dialog